-More information on these command-line utilities is available in Command-line Utilities Reference on page 45.
-All command-line utilities require root permission.
+More information on these command-line utilities is available in See Command-line Utilities Reference on page 41.
+All command-line utilities require root permission .
+Follow these steps to upgrade the firmware:

 - 1. Run the fio-status utility and examine the output.
-See fio-status on page 51 for usage information. - If any device is in minimal mode and the reason is outdated firmware. - If the a device is not in minimal mode, but the firmware listed for that device is a lower number than the latest firmware version available with this version of the ioMemory VSL software, then the firmware is old, but not outdated. - 2.
+See See fio-status on page 48 for usage information. - If any device is in minimal mode and the reason is outdated firmware then you must update the firmware. - If the a device is not in minimal mode, but the firmware listed for that device is a lower number than the latest firmware version available with this version of the ioMemory VSL software, then the firmware is old, but not outdated. - 2.
 If the firmware is old or outdated, update it using the fio-update-iodrive utility.
-See fio-update-iodrive on page 56 for complete information and warnings.
+See See fioupdate-iodrive on page 52 for complete information and warnings.